 This convenience is one of the many advantages that Bovada has over the other sportsbooks.
 It doesn’t take long to figure out that these guys are very reliable.

 Ease and price of payouts: 10/10

-The bonus and promotion area is another place where Bovada has a little bit of an edge over it’s competitors.
+The bonus and promotion area is another place where Bovada has a pretty big edge over it’s competitors.
 It all starts with a 50% welcome bonus on your first deposit up to 250 dollars.
 This is pretty much as good as it gets for a deposit bonus in the industry.

 This is one of the major reasons why Bovada is fun.
-The promotions really do give you a reason to come back and keep betting!
+The rewards really do give you a reason to come back and keep betting!

 Pro: There are variety of deposit bonuses and promotions that occur through out the year.

 Pro: Easy deposits, great customer service and reliable payments.